hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 This tutorial assumes that you have gone through :doc:`/app_developers_guide/getting_started` and are familiar with the concepts introduced there.

-Prior to going through this tutorial, you should have a working vagrant environment running to which you can login.
+Prior to going through this tutorial, you should have a working Vagrant environment running to which you can login.
 Specific setup instructions are available in :doc:`/app_developers_guide/getting_started`.